 Within this same group of ERU accounts, there are 21 accounts with 287 ERUs that are past due.
-Eight accounts make up eighty-four percent of the past due accounts receivable category.
-Staff recommends giving the owner the opportunity to bring their account current within 90 days of being notified by IRCDUS via certified mail.
-Due to the complexity of factors related to the accounts receivable balances and the potential policy shift of reclaiming ERUs, staff shall utilize this time to research the legal, financial, and operational logistics of options that may include foreclosure.
+Eight accounts make up eighty-four percent of the past-due accounts receivable category.
+Staff recommends giving the owner the opportunity to bring their account current within 90 days of receiving notice by certified mail.
+At the end of the 90-day period, if the account is not current, exercising the option to foreclose should be seriously considered.
+Failure to do so will result in further compounding the receivable problem.